apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Identifier is a unique identifier for this BackupPolicyTemplate.
+<p>A unique identifier for this BackupPolicyTemplate.
-this identifier will be the suffix of the automatically generated backupPolicy name. and must be added when multiple BackupPolicyTemplates exist, otherwise the generated backupPolicy override will occur.</p>
+This identifier will be used as the suffix of the automatically generated backupPolicy name.
+It must be added when multiple BackupPolicyTemplates exist to prevent the generated backupPolicy from being overridden.</p>
 </td>
 </tr>
 </table>